TTSE17/TTSE17/README.md

 # Hello 👋, I'm Taha Taha

-Software Engineer specializing in **Backend Development** using **.NET technologies**, with a focus on building robust, scalable, and secure applications.
+Software Engineer with expertise in **.NET technologies**, with a focus on building robust, scalable, and secure applications.

-Over **two years of experience** in designing and implementing backend solutions tailored to business needs while ensuring high performance, maintainability, and quality in every project.
+With over **two years of experience** in designing and implementing high-performance solutions tailored to business needs while ensuring maintainability, and quality in every project

 I am currently pursuing a Bachelor’s degree in **Software Engineering** at **Damascus University**and continually expanding my knowledge in the field.